+As 1950 ended, the nexus of pharmacy education in the state was a department within the College of the Ozarks in Clarksville.
 When the program at Clarksville faced challenges beyond the fiscal means of a small college, it was transferred in its entirety to the University Medical Center at Little Rock.
 This final relocation proved rewarding for the academic program and for the profession at large.

 In the true tradition of the early universities, the Department of Pharmacy transferred in its entirety from Ozarks to the University of Arkansas.
 At its new location it became the College of Pharmacy, as it remains today.

 The pharmacists of Arkansas had labored for a generation to secure a college for this state.
 They had twice supported a private college as the patron of a professional program.
 They had twice seen that a limited financial capacity and isolation from a medical center would prove fatal to Pharmacy education.
 In 1950 the leaders of the Arkansas Pharmacists Association and the Arkansas Board of Pharmacy assisted the administration of the Department of Pharmacy at the College of the Ozarks to transfer to the University of Arkansas.
 These players in Pharmacy education were powerfully assisted by the administration of University of Arkansas President Lewis Webster Jones, and by the vision which Governor Sid McMath had of a Medical Center.

 Governor McMath proposed creation of a true medical center for the state of Arkansas.
 At its core would be medical, dental, pharmacy, nursing, and allied health colleges.
 These would provide care to the patients throughout the state from a central location.
 They would also, through teaching and research conducted in the course of this public service, develop into nationally ranked institutions.
 President Jones accorded with the Governor’s vision; and set about to add pharmacy to medicine when the opportunity offered.